ttsiodras/HexSpeak/README.md

 to give it a chance in the benchmarking.
 It ended up half-way between CPython and Clojure.
 It was also the most fun I've had in years :-)

+**UPDATE, two months later**: I added an implementation in Scala.
+It was fun, adding this - Scala has a REPL, so I figured out the APIs very quickly.
+And it's almost as fast as Java...

 Final speed results in my latop: